 Design and Construction

 Critical to full integration of UASs into the NAS beyond the limits of the current FAA Part 107 and applicable waivers, is the need for scalable, consensus based and acceptable design and construction (D&C) standards for UAS.
 Full integration of UASs will require standards which support Design (Type) and Production Approvals as the foundational requirements before additional standards for Operational Approval such as OOP, extended/beyond visual line of sight (E/BVLOS), and other operations can be issued and accepted.
-Such standards developed to meet the Design and Production Approval requirements of the CAA such as FAA will support reliability and provide some level of confidence/assurance that is not currently required for sUAS operating under Part 107.
+Such standards developed to meet the Design and Production Approval requirements of the CAA such as FAA will support reliability and provide a minimum level of confidence/assurance that is not currently required for sUAS operating under Part 107.
 Prudence dictates D&C acceptance criteria as a basis for further standards and regulatory development, just as it is for manned aircraft.
 This is not limited to sUAS standards and will allow expansion beyond small UAS low altitude use cases for aircraft in excess of 55lbs.
 Additionally, a standard developed for a larger UAS may not be practical for a sUAS less than 55lbs (25Kg).
 Therefore, in some cases, D&C standards should be scaled and scoped to the size of the aircraft, risk, airspace, and complexity of the operations, and focus on the needs of the system of the systems and the mission to support applications for waiver, exemptions, or airworthiness.

 Published Standards: